Canterbury Cathedral

 Organised by Canterbury Cathedral, the Social Justice Network & KRAN, Courageous Communities: Sanctuary & Racial Justice Conference, has a Christian character and is open to all, churches, organisations, and to those wishing to engage with refugee inclusion and racial justice.

-Hear stories of sanctuary, explore the Afghan Welcome Project, and join the Sanctuary & Racial Justice launch.
+Hear stories of sanctuary, explore the Afghan Welcome Project, experience the reflective installation Seats of Passage, and join the Sanctuary & Racial Justice launch.
 Leave with next steps and deeper understanding and resources to own.

 *REGISTRATION OPEN NOW*